becauseimclever/HomeAutomation/README.md

 What you'll need:

-* Visual Studio 2019 Preview (or VS code)
+* Visual Studio 2019 16.3 or newer (or VS code)
-* DotNet Core 3.0 preview (currently preview 8)
+* DotNet Core 3.0
 * MongoDB
   * Current settings file points to localhost:27017
   * Current version 4.0.6

 ### The Code